rarDevelopment/replybot-dotnet/README.md

 If you have a sticker you like, you can reply to a message with a sticker and say `Toby sticker` and Toby will give you a link to that sticker as an image, which you can then save.
 If you have permission to manage stickers in the server, you can also reply and say `Toby add sticker` and it will also be added to the server.

-## Fortnite Shop Information (using [Fortnite API](https://fortnite-api.com/))

-If you're a Fortnite player, `Toby Fortnite shop` will show you a glimpse of what's on the shop currently.

 ## Fortnite Map Location (using [Fortnite API](https://fortnite-api.com/))

-Again, if you're a Fortnite player, `Toby where we droppin` will randomly choose a location from the current Fortnite Battle Royale map for you to drop at.
+Again, if you're a Fortnite player, `Toby where we droppin` or `Toby wwd` will randomly choose a location from the current Fortnite Battle Royale map for you to drop at.
+You can set this command to only use named locations using the `/set-fortnite-named-locations` command.

 ## Fortnite User Stats (using [Fortnite API](https://fortnite-api.com/))